 Legal business registration — and making sure your business is in compliance — involves some necessary expenses.
 Some of these costs are payable to the Mississippi Secretary of State, while others are due to additional state entities or the federal government.
 Here are some of the most common requirements and fees.

-Note that Mississippi business licenses and permits might need to be paid when you first form your business, on an ongoing schedule or on an ad hoc basis.
+Please be aware that Mississippi business license and permit fees may need to be paid when you first form your business, on an ongoing schedule or on an ad hoc basis.
 Find more details below.

 Permits and licenses vary based on:

 Running your business without the required licenses may expose you to risks and fines from federal, state and local governments.

 You can research these permits and licenses yourself, or use Incfile’s Business License Research package, which includes:

 - A complete report on all the licenses, permits and tax registrations your LLC will need